 - Chopped fresh herbs and chips for serving

-Top with shredded cheddar cheese.
+- Top with shredded cheeses.